Pliskova comeback is on but “Definitely Not” playing into her 40s

-The former world No 1 is through to the second round of the WTA Qatar Open after playing what she called ‘a perfect’ first round match
+The former world No 1 is through to the third round of the WTA Qatar Open after two wins in the main draw

 Vera Zvonareva is back on tour at 41 and so is Venus Williams at the age of 45 — but Karolina Pliskova has no plans to follow their footsteps and play on the tour into her 40s.